6 group interview tips to help you stand out

 As you never know if your next interview could be in a group setting, it’s worth planning ahead.
-Here are some pointers to help you prepare for a group interview.
+Here are some pointers to help you prepare for a group interview in Hong Kong.

 Your behaviour in a group interview is being observed from the moment you enter the room.
 By arriving early, you give yourself time to regain your composure and introduce yourself to fellow candidates.
 Not only does this interaction highlight your ability to network, it will also come in handy if you are given a problem to solve as a group.
 Being able to refer to other candidates by name reinforces your interpersonal skills.

 It may come as a surprise to see other candidates gathered for the interview but keep your cool and don’t let it show.
 Chances are you’ll face plenty of surprises on the job, and you need to demonstrate you can handle any situation with a professional approach.

 2. Plan an introduction

 It’s likely the group interview will start off with the employer asking people in the group to introduce themselves.
 Having a response prepared can help with a crisp delivery.

 Aim to be confident, highlight your skills and experience, but keep your introduction short and concise.